-Episerver Find-related scheduled jobs
+Episerver Search & Navigation-related scheduled jobs

-See Administration and configuration in the Episerver Find user guide for information about scheduled jobs for Episerver Find.
+See Administration and configuration in the Episerver Search & Navigation user guide for information about scheduled jobs for Episerver Search & Navigation (formerly Episerver Find).

 Other scheduled jobs

 Customized modules and add-ons may have their own specific scheduled jobs.
 See the technical documentation for each module to find out more.